ASB-Solutions-Group-Inc/wp-gcloud-run/README.md

 # Wordpress on Google Cloud Run

+## Documentation for Dockerfile
+This Dockerfile contains the steps to build an image and deploy it to Google Cloud Run.

+### Steps
+Pull the experimental Dockerfile from the cloud builders.
+Pull the version 1.0-experimental Dockerfile from the cloud builders.
+Build the image with the
+_ACCESS_TOKEN
+ argument from the secret manager.
+Push the built image to the Docker registry.
+Deploy the image to Google Cloud Run.
+Images
+The image used in this Dockerfile is us-docker.pkg.dev/wp-cloudrun-demo/wordpress/wordpress-2.0:latest .

+### Available Secrets
+The secret manager provides access to the _ACCESS_TOKEN environment variable.
+The version name for the secret is projects/$PROJECT_ID/secrets/gcs-json-file/versions/latest .

 ## Build and deploy
 ```bash
 gcloud builds submit --tag gcr.io/PROJECT_NAME/IMAGE_NAME // build an image